Skip to Main Content

 Then scroll to the top of the page to click Continue.
 A list of subheadings is displayed.
 Click Continue to Include All Subheadings by default.

-3. Enter methicillin resistant staphylococcus aureus, ensure the Map Term to Subject Heading box is ticked, and click Search.
+3. Enter influenza, ensure the Map Term to Subject Heading box is ticked, and click Search.

 A section of the subject heading tree is displayed.
-In this instance there are no narrower terms indented underneath Methicillin-resistant staphylococcus aureus, so exploding the heading will not achieve anything.
-Ensure Methicillin-resistant staphylococcus aureus is ticked and click Continue.
+In this instance there are no narrower terms indented underneath Influenza.
+Ensure Influenza, human is ticked and click Continue.

 A list of subheadings is displayed.
 Click Continue to Include All Subheadings by default.